h-larsson/IMAM_TDDMRG/README.md

 <details>
   <summary><code>ann_orb</code></summary>
   Specifies which orbital from which an electron is annihilated.
 It accepts an integer ranging from 0 to nCAS-1 and a nCAS-long vector.
 If it is given an integer, the program annihilates electron from the (ann_orb+1)-th orbital of the site.
 For example, ann_orb=2 means that the an electron will be annihilated from the third active orbital.
 If ann_orb is given a vector, the program will annihilate an electron from the orbital represented by the linear combination of the site orbitals where the expansion coefficients are contained in ann_orb.
 Note that small elements of ann_orb vector can cause execution error, therefore user should set small elements of ann_orb vector to exactly zero before running the program.
 Usually the threshold is 1E-5, that is, in this case do <code>ann_orb[np.abs(ann_orb) &lt 1.0E-5] = 0.0</code>.
 The final ann_orb vector must be normalized.
 When ann_orb is a vector, the irrep of orbitals with large expansion coefficients must be the same.
 If classification between large and small coefficients is not possible (e.g. due to low contrast of these coefficients), then set group to a point group with less symmetries.
-Ultimately, group = 'C1' should cover ann_orb vector of no symmetry.
+Ultimately, <code>group = 'C1'</code> should cover <code>ann_orb</code> vector of no symmetry.
 </details>

 <details>